14 cm Minenwerfer M 15

 The 14 cm Minenwerfer M 15 was a medium mortar used by Austria-Hungary in World War I. It was developed by Škoda Works as an alternative to a German design from Rheinische Metallwarenfabrik/Ehrhardt for which ammunition could not be procured.
 It was a rigid-recoil, rifled, muzzle-loading weapon that had to be levered around to aim at new targets.
 It was lifted onto a two-wheel cart for transport.

-The M 16 version added a central barrel ring and cutouts on the side of the carriage.
+An improved version, the 14 cm M16 MW, added a central barrel ring and cutouts on the side of the carriage.
 Rotation within the barrel was improved, greatly increasing accuracy.
 It weighed an extra 20 kg, but had a maximum range of 1080 m.
 Its transport cart was also improved.

 The first batch of 100 mortars was ordered in May 1915 and a second batch in spring 1916, but deliveries were slow; only 88 of the second batch could be sent to the front by May 1916.
 A third batch of 300 was ordered in November 1916, but production was such that only 30 had been delivered by the spring of 1917.